silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 ---
 title: The importance of sketching in UX and beyond
-last_modified_at:
+last_modified_at: '2021-09-01T22:36:38.123Z'
 featured-post: false
 categories:
   - Design Digested
 tags:
-  - design digested
   - sketching
   - drawing
   - ux
-description: Sketching is one of the most important tools a UX Designer should master.
-Let's explore why, how, and go beyond.
+description: 'Sketching is one of the most important tools a UX Designer should master.
+Let''s explore why, how, and go beyond.'
 featured-image: feat-design-digested-18.jpg
-permalink: /design-digested/:title/
+permalink: '/design-digested/:title/'
 ---
-I’m sure you’ve encountered many posts about which tool is best for wireframing.
-Yet, one of UX designers’ most important and basic tool is **sketching**.
+<p class="lead">I’m sure you’ve encountered many posts about which tool is best for wireframing.
+Yet, one of UX designers’ most important and basic tool is <strong>sketching</strong>.</p>

 <!--more-->